Monday - Friday 9am - 5pm

-Children will likely have their own ideas about what colour they would like their bedroom; therefore, your easiest bet is to go with their favourite colour.
+Kids will likely have their own bedroom colour ideas; therefore, your easiest bet is to go with their favourite colour.
 However, this could change constantly.
 Some of the best colours for a child’s bedroom include blue as it is calming, yellow as it aids concentration and green as it reflects nature.

 Start by asking your little one what colours they would like in their bedroom, having an emphasis on multiple colours as this gives you more to work with!
-Fortunately, we have a variety of Children’s Furniture for sale to match any colour scheme they may choose.
-When they have shared a few ideas with you, next you can start to consider how you can make this work and the impact these colours may have.
+Fortunately, we have a variety of children’s furniture for sale to match any colour scheme they may choose.
+When they have shared a few bedroom colour ideas with you, next you can start to consider how you can make this work and the impact these colours may have.
 Let’s take a look at some of the best colours for a child’s bedroom.

-Blue is a calming and soothing colour which is thought to promote thought and even prevent nightmares.
-Some people prefer to avoid cool toned colours however choosing a blue with a slightly warmer undertone can help avoid any cold feelings associated with this colour.
+Blue is a calming and soothing colour that is thought to promote thought and even prevent nightmares.
+Some people prefer to avoid cool-toned colours however choosing a blue with a slightly warmer undertone can help avoid any cold feelings associated with this colour.
 The shade of blue is personal preference however lighter shades tend to be more calming than darker shades.

 Royal blue really packs a punch.
 As the name would suggest it has associations with royalty and luxury so can work really well in interiors when done right.
 Make sure to not over do it; maybe pair with another colour or use as an accent colour.